FailAcademy/learning/adp-london/_lessons/week-04/01b-databases-postgres2.md

 ## Exercise 5

 Let's prepare our application to use Postgres.
-As usual, we''ll rey on a pattern we can repeat as our application's list of features grows.
+As usual, we'll rely on a pattern we can repeat as our application's list of features grows.

 Create a folder called 'resources', if you have not already.
 Add a file called ```PostgresDB.js``` (This name is just a suggestion).